 “The School of Priority Thinking” is a representation of Raphael’s classic work “The School of Athens.”
 It features a new set of historically significant figures representing the four main approaches to work and ethics today.
-The image below is a digital scan of a 4-foot by 7-foot painting.
-Peter DeMarco commissioned the work and realist painter Christian Kolupski executed it.
+Author Peter DeMarco draws on lessons learned from each of these important figures as he writes his upcoming books.
+The image below is a digital scan of a 4-foot by 7-foot oil painting which realist painter Christian Kolupski was commissioned to create.

-Hover your mouse cursor over the different figures in the painting to read descriptions of key figures.
+Hover your cursor over the figures in the painting to read descriptions.

 About the Artist